-A network of researchers and practitioners with a common interest in putting migration at the forefront of the global agricultural research agenda.
+MARIS is a policy community sharing a common interest in putting migration at the forefront of global agricultural research.

-Remittances and agricultureMigration, climate change and agrarian stressMigration and agricultural knowledge systemsMigration and inequality
+Remittances and agricultureClimate change and agrarian stressAgricultural knowledge systemsInequality

 While the ‘positive’ economic impact of remittances has been widely cited in migration literature, there are unanswered questions regarding the degree to which they can be a positive driver of change in agriculture.
 Past research has shown a preponderance for funds to be allocated in the non-productive sphere, to meet basic subsistence needs.
 How does one understand investment decisions, under conditions are remittances re-invested in irrigation, equipment and other inputs necessary for sustainable intensification?
 How are remittance flows mediating shifts in local agrarian inequalities, such as those rooted in land tenure and access to water?
 While migration can induce significant labour shortages, can remittances be used to purchase labour saving equipment to offset these stresses?